Hong Kong Palace Blog

 Sichuan Chili Oil: The Condiment Behind the Heat

-Sichuan chili oil is not a condiment you add at the table.
-It is a cooking fat, a sauce base, and a finishing element that anchors the flavor profile of an entire regional cuisine.
+Sichuan chili oil is a cooking fat, sauce base, and finishing element that anchors the region's ma la flavor.

 How to Order Chinese Food for a Group